alantheengineer/alantheengineer/README.md

 - 👀 I’m interested in all things technical: Blockchain, AI/ML, non-linear optimisation, data driven & numerical models.
 - 🌱 I’m currently learning a lot about Rust, and trying to get my head around process calculus.
 - 💞️ I’m looking to collaborate on any blockchain project, and any innovative technology that sits at the fringes!
-- 📫 You can reach me on Alan@Gorki.dev
+- 📫 You can reach me on Alan.Tominey@Aitherion.ai

 <!---
 alantheengineer/alantheengineer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.